Therapy for Relational Trauma

 4. Healing the Inner Child

-Many people carry unmet childhood needs into adulthood—still seeking love, validation, or safety.
+• Many people carry unmet childhood needs into adulthood, such as the absence of love, validation, or safety.

 5. Managing and Expressing Emotions in Healthier Ways